Nico-FR/TADkit_dev2/README.md

 # 2 Data format

 First, we will see the different types of data and their formats that can be visualized with TADkit.
-Datas of 2 chromosomes and 2 cows are available within the package.
+Datas from 2 cows are available within the package.
 Let’s start by loading the packages needed for that tutorial.

 ``` r
 library(TADkit)